sintefmath/SinFVM.jl/README.md

 `ctrl+shift+p Julia: Execute file in REPL` or in Julia:
-`julia> include("<path to your file")` or from command line (standing in Rumpetroll.jl):
+`julia> include("<path to your file")` or from command line (standing in SinSWE.jl):
 `julia --project=. <path to file>`

 # If missing packages